scaleoutsoftware/JavaDigitalTwinCore/README.md

 }
 ```

-At this stage we've created an entry point for the application and we've built the execution environment where the DigitalTwinModel will live and process messages.
-Now, let's send a JSON encoded message to the DigitalTwin:
+At this stage we've created an entry point for the application and we've built the execution environment where the DigitalTwinModel will live.
+We've told the execution environment about our MessageProcessor, DigitalTwin, and Message classes.
+Now, let's send a JSON encoded message to an ID which will trigger StreamServer to create an instance of a DigitalTwin for our DigitalTwinModel and then process the incoming message.
+Replace the contents of Main.java with the following:

 ```
 import com.scaleoutsoftware.digitaltwin.core.SendingResult;